v2sCollections/City-of-Dreams/README.md

 The mods adds two additional in-game hotkeys which you can use to toggle widgets visibility:

-- Y> Global Toggle Global hotkey which you can use to toggle visibility for any module combination by your choice.
+- F8> Global Toggle Global hotkey which you can use to toggle visibility for any module combination by your choice.
 By default it toggles Minimap, Quest Tracker and Quest Markers modules.
-- L> Minimap Toggle
+- F6> Minimap Toggle

 ![](https://camo.githubusercontent.com/6d256285259f1fd8fb767edd4cc487a72cc243ad7acfa333534a636167f42beb/68747470733a2f2f7331322e67696679752e636f6d2f696d616765732f4379616e2d52756c652e706e67)

 ### FLASHLIGHT

-- U> Toggle Flaslight
+- U> Toggle Flashlight

 ![](https://camo.githubusercontent.com/6d256285259f1fd8fb767edd4cc487a72cc243ad7acfa333534a636167f42beb/68747470733a2f2f7331322e67696679752e636f6d2f696d616765732f4379616e2d52756c652e706e67)